Software and System Setup

 Memory and Performance

 Software performance depends on the resources dedicated to the processing environment.
-For optimal performance, make sure you have at least 16 central processing unit (CPU) cores available and enable threading Bases2Fastq with the -p
+For optimal performance, make sure you have at least 16 CPU cores available and enable threading Bases2Fastq with the -p

 The following benchmarks estimate the time Bases2Fastq takes to execute a 2 x 150 sequencing run: